YounisLab/genome-db/README.md

 Any changes made inside `src/client` or `src/server` will be captured by the containers and reflected in the browser.

-Changes made outside these folders require restarting the services using `docker-compose up`.
+Changes made outside these folders require re-building using `docker-compose build`, and then `docker-compose up` to to bring them up again.

+## Contributing

+Make sure to install [eslint](https://eslint.org/) and [prettier](https://prettier.io/) for your text-editor.

+These tools will automatically flag formatting errors and styling issues with your code.

 ## Known issues